dherkova/GTE-Challenge/MATLAB/README.md

    challenge.
 (AUC = 1 perfect reconstruction, 0.5 completely random).

 ## Included Scripts
-Every script is fully documented, look inside the file.

 ### reconstruction
 Main script.
 Loads a NEST file and performs all the necessary steps to